VincentH-Net/CSharpForMarkup/README.md

 Markup object instances are not safe to use outside of a markup expression (due to performance features - each markup object has a single static instance to prevent allocating an extra object for each view).
 That is why `Assign` and `Invoke` pass the UI object contained in the markup object to the logic, not the markup object itself.

-> **Note** at the moment WinUI still requires that you have a XAML file for a page.
+> **Note** at the moment WinUI for Uno Platform still requires that you have a XAML file for a page.
 It only needs to contain an empty `Page` element though, and you can move those files out of sight in a folder, e.g. `Xaml`:<br />
 > ![Markup Page Files](img/markup-page-files.png)
+> For WinUI 3 Desktop and WPF you can omit the page XAML files.

 ## Integrate UI markup with UI logic
 With `Assign` and `Invoke` you can integrate UI markup with UI logic: